 - The elements of a health and safety policy

 - Where to go for next steps

-If you are running a small businesses the thought of business health and safety requirements may be a bit daunting, but don’t be put off it is not as complicated as you think.
+If you are running a small businesses, the thought of business health and safety requirements may be a bit daunting, but do not be put off.
+It is not as complicated as you think.
 Workplace protection laws are there to help, not hinder your business.

 For smaller businesses there are a series of tasks to follow to comply with workplace protection laws:

 PLAN – Plan how you are going to manage the Health and Safety aspects of your business and plan how you are going to make it happen.